jordonhgriffin/jordonhgriffin.github.io/README.md

 - 🏰 **Castle**: A strategic card game based on the perfect balance of luck and skill.
 - ⚡ **Fun fact**: My digital tools are organized in alphabetical order.

+### 🌐 Portfolio

+Since Github Pages only allows for one html file for a portfolio, my entire portfolio is built and hosted as a single, clean HTML file.
+Don't mind the images, they are cluttered in the same folder as the html file on purpose.

 ---

 <p align="center">